SEA FORUM FOR FISHERS

 International, regional and national organizations, academic and research institutions, non-government organizations with technical expertise, and trade union, industry and private sector associations or leaders may participate in the SEA Forum for Fishers as Technical Advisors.

-Working Groups will be established by Members of the SEA Forum for Fishers to address issues of common interest or cross-cutting themes.
+Working Groups were established by Members of the SEA Forum for Fishers to address issues of common interest or cross-cutting themes.
 The purpose of the Working Groups is to take practical action at the technical level, produce recommendations to the Membership within the scope of their Terms of Reference, and foster operational cooperation among Members.
 See the 5 working groups on the figure below:

 Why join as a member of SEA Forum for Fishers?